barbazul/1kfa/mod_guide_gm.md

 anyone expects, or that the magical attunement of the boots sends a tingling sensation up the nerves of the wearer's legs.

-The player that writes on the card should already know that it will take a S/W/P token, so it will be up to them to justify what they wrote.
+The player that writes on the card should already know that item cards incur encumberance penalties so it will be up to them to justify what they wrote.

-This doesn't mean that every item reduces your speed.
-After the adventure begins, the fiction may produce a letter from the king, or the eggs of a cursed salamander -- things that can be tracked by writing them on a card, but that don't require a S/W/P token.
+This doesn't mean that every described fictional object reduces a character's speed.
+After the adventure begins, the fiction may produce a letter from the king, or the eggs of a cursed salamander -- things that can be tracked by writing them on a card or piece of paper.

 ### Home / Comfort